-If you have been fat adapted for a longer period of time, a glass of red wine or a small portion of cake will not make huge damage.
+If you have been fat-adapted for a longer period, a glass of red wine or a small portion of cake will not make huge damage.
 You will most probably feel it, but in any case, check with your favourite method of determining ketone levels.
-On the other hand, if you are a newbie to a keto diet and you haven’t really reached the constant state of metabolic fat burning, you will most probably have more difficulties to get back on track.
+On the other hand, if you are a newbie to a keto diet and you haven’t reached the constant state of metabolic fat burning, you will most probably have more difficulties to get back on track.
 Here’s the quickest and most efficient guide to get back to beneficial ketosis.

 Fasting is a holy word for keto-lifestyle followers